m8pple/arch2-2019-cw/readme.md

 A Testbench should take a single command-line parameter, which is the path of the Simulator to be tested.

-As output, the simulator should print a CSV file, where each row of the file corresponds to exactly one execution of the Simulator under test.
+As output, the Testbench should print a CSV file, where each row of the file corresponds to exactly one execution of the Simulator under test.
 Each row should have the following fields:
 ```